apascualgarcia/apascualgarcia.github.io/_pages/People.md

   - image_path: /assets/images/People/Alberto_SilwoodRed2.png
     title: "Alberto Pascual-García, PI"
     alt: "Placeholder Image Right Aligned"
     excerpt: "I am physicist with (real) interest in biology.
 I did my PhD in the Centre for Molecular Biology Severo Ochoa in Madrid (CSIC-UAM) under the supervision of [Dr. Ugo Bastolla](https://ub.cbm.uam.es/).
 After my  PhD, I spent two years as a postdoctoral researcher the Microbial Ecology laboratory of Imperial College London, led by [Prof. Thomas Bell](https://bellmicrobelab.wordpress.com/), to then move to the Theoretical Biology group at ETH-Zürich, headed by  [Prof. Sebastian Bonhoeffer](https://tb.ethz.ch/).
-I was a Fellow at the [Wissenschaftskolleg zu Berlin](https://www.wiko-berlin.de/) in 2021-2022, and I moved back to Spain in 2023 to lead the Integrative Biology laboratory at the [National Centre for Biotechnology](https://www.cnb.csic.es/index.php/en/)."
+I was a Fellow at the [Wissenschaftskolleg zu Berlin](https://www.wiko-berlin.de/) in 2021-2022, and I moved back to Spain in 2023 to lead the Integrative Biology laboratory at the [National Centre for Biotechnology](https://www.cnb.csic.es/index.php/en/).
+Among my hobbies, rugby has taken up the most of my time and health, followed by dancing night and morning, the mountains and changing diapers."
     url: "/_pages/Publications/"
     btn_label: "Read More"
     btn_class: "btn--inverse"